MGuard0303/DiCleave/README.md

 <br>
 <br>

-As shown above, the encoding of input RNA sequence is composed of three parts.
-The yellow part is the encoding of sequence itself, which occupies 5 dimensions (A, C, G, U, O).
+As shown above, the encoding of input is composed of three parts.
+The yellow part is the encoding of cleavage pattern itself, which occupies 5 dimensions (A, C, G, U, O).
 The blue part is the encoding of complementary sequence, which also occupies 5 dimensions.
 The symbol "O" indicates unpaired base.
-Note that "O" is redundant in yellow part.
-The last three dimensions are designated to the secondary structure of RNA sequence segment, encoded in dot-bracket format.
+Note that "O" is redundant in cleavage pattern encoding (yellow part).
+The last three dimensions are designated to the secondary structure of cleavage pattern, encoded in dot-bracket format.

 Additionally, the secondary structure embedding of pre-miRNA is a 64-dimensional vector, which is acquired from an autoencoder.